-The user mode API comes in two pieces, both of which must be deployed along with the application:
+The user mode API comes in one or two forms depending on the platform:

-Windows Only: Remember to deploy the drivers and supplementary DLLs too, as they are an integral part of CBFS Vault.
+Windows Only: Remember to deploy the drivers too, as they are an integral part of CBFS Vault.